EtienneBrJ/EtienneBrJ/README.md

 <a href="https://github.com/anuraghazra/github-readme-stats"><img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=EtienneBrJ&layout=compact" />
 </a>

-:v: Currently learning Solidity with Brownie
+:v: Currently intern at Actual

-:school: Student at Holberton School.
+:school: Completed Holberton fundamentals.

-:computer: Here you can find all the projects I have done this year
+:computer: Here you can find some projects I did this year

-:mailbox_with_mail: You can reach me at etiennebrj@gmail.com
+:mailbox_with_mail: You can reach me at etiennebrxv@gmail.com